hekube/SpiderBumps/README.md

 Note for Windows users
 ----------------------
 Function raster uses function mclapply from package parallel.
 This may not work under Windows.
-Windows users may replace mclappy by function lapply.
+Windows users may replace mclapply by function lapply.